goauthentik/elements/src/ak-skip-to-content/Readme.md

 ### Usage

 Due to the way browsers work, you must set the `targetElement` property after the target element becomes available.
+This could come quite late, as the entire page may need to be parsed before this is possible.
 The usual way to do this is in your routing code or as a JavaScript expression run after the page is fully loaded and parsed.

 ### Attributes